Wekiva Parkway Project Development

 A key goal for the parkway is to develop a transportation facility that minimizes impacts to Wekiva River Basin resources.
 This facility seeks specifically to improve wildlife habitat connectivity between conservation lands and reduce vehicle-wildlife conflicts.
 Environmentalists have hailed the Wekiva Parkway as a shining example for transportation planning through environmentally sensitive areas.

 The parkway will help to protect area natural resources in several ways:

-- Extensive Wildlife Crossings and Longer Bridges: Currently, two wildlife tunnels under SR 46 in east Lake County provide a total of 79 ft. of safe crossing for animals.
+- Extensive Wildlife Crossings and Longer Bridges: Currently, two wildlife tunnels under State Road 46 in east Lake County provide a total of 79 ft. of safe crossing for animals.
 The Wekiva Parkway project will replace the tunnels with three wildlife bridges and a new Wekiva River bridge that will provide 7,800 feet of safe crossing area for wildlife, almost 100 times more safe passageway.

 - These new bridges will enhance habitat connectivity by allowing more animals to safely move between the Rock Springs Run State Reserve and the Seminole State Forest.
 A bridge built over a floodplain on the Neighborhood Lakes conservation property also allows wildlife to move east/west to and from the Rock Springs Run State Reserve.

 - Realigning County Road 46A: Closing part of County Road 46A which passes through the Seminole State Forest will reduce the number animals harmed by vehicles, and provide habitat connectivity in the forest.
 The realigned County Road 46A will connect to State Road 46 just east of Camp Challenge Road, outside the forest.